perrochon/gb/ROADMAP.md

 * Refactor to use resources for strings for Missions

 ### Not Gating
+* Big Problem with GBLib relying on u.() when it should use vm.x() for view model.
+Workaround for ship location in place.
 * Refactor firing solution and move logic for firing and taking damage into each ship's class (depends on ship refactor)
 * Get Rid of Feature Module?
 Having one feature module is kind of pointless, it seems
 * Refactor and apply naming conventions for UI elements (btn_do etc.) and other things